gsy-A/CASSIA/README.md

 python main_spatial.py

 ## Output
-After running the command, the learned embeddings, predicted cell identities, and evaluation results will be saved in the specified output directory.
+After running the command, the learned embeddings and predicted cell identities will be saved in the specified output directory.